 A good Bluetooth speaker is something we all deserve, but it's also something we can't all afford.
 Thankfully, Dell stuck this stellar option in the budget Bluetooth speaker category.
 The Dell AD211 won't win awards for design, but that's a compromise we can stomach considering this speaker's staggeringly low price point.
 Taking value into consideration, you'll have a hard time finding an affordable speaker with good battery life, NFC compatibility and a built-in microphone.
 But the AD211 has it all, and for a bargain.
 Get this if you're ballin' on a budget and you need the most feature-packed speaker for your money.

-As far as deals go, there are few better than the ones you can find on last year's JBL Charge 2 Plus.
+As far as deals go, there are few better than the ones you can find on last year's JBL Flip 3.
 This awesome-sounding Bluetooth speaker has great bass response, its mids are rich and highs are crisp.
-This speaker offers a 6,000mAh internal battery that's capable of about 12 hours of life and can also be used to charge your phone or tablet should you be too far from an outlet.
-The Charge 2+ has an internal microphone and allows you to pick up calls by pressing the phone button and, right next to it, JBL includes the "Social Mode" button, allowing up to three mobile devices to tether via Bluetooth simultaneously.
-On its back, there's a microUSB port for charging the Charge 2+, a 3.5mm input for wired listening and a USB port for charging your phone or tablet.
+This speaker offers a 3,000mAh internal battery that's capable of about 10 hours of life and an internal microphone that allows you to pick up calls by pressing the phone button.
+On its back, there's a microUSB port for charging the Flip 3 and a 3.5mm input for wired listening.

 Ultimate Ears Roll 2